Forest Schools are spreading across the UK having become a key part of the Scandinavian education system.

 And of course it's also all about fun!

-Currently our Forest School provision is available to Reception class for one afternoon per week and is led by Onside Coaching.
+Currently our Forest School curriculum provision is available to Reception class for one afternoon per week and is led by Onside Coaching. they also provide an after school club weekly for Years 1 and 2.